kelvin1095/rust-web-project/README.md

 `DROP TABLE users;
 DROP TABLE user_peppers;`

+### Creating a vocab list table

+`CREATE TABLE vocablist (
+    English varchar(50) NOT NULL,
+    Japanese varchar(50) NOT NULL,
+    Japanese_Romanized varchar(50) NOT NULL,
+    Korean varchar(50) NOT NULL,
+    Korean_Romanized varchar(50) NOT NULL,
+    Mandarin varchar(50) NOT NULL,
+    Mandarin_Romanized varchar(50) NOT NULL,
+    Category varchar(50) NOT NULL
+);`

+\COPY vocablist FROM 'vocablist.csv' DELIMITER ',' CSV HEADER;

+DROP TABLE vocablist;

 # TO DO:

 - Make tracing the base router, move the router to a different function/file

+SELECT english,
+CASE
+WHEN 'japanese' = 'japanese' THEN japanese
+WHEN 'japanese' = 'korean' THEN korean
+WHEN 'japanese' = 'mandarin' THEN mandarin
+END AS foreign
+FROM vocablist WHERE category = 'Nature';

+SELECT english,
+CASE
+WHEN 'korean' = 'japanese' THEN japanese
+WHEN 'korean' = 'korean' THEN korean
+WHEN 'korean' = 'mandarin' THEN mandarin
+END AS foreign
+FROM vocablist WHERE category = 'Nature';

+SELECT english,
+CASE
+WHEN 'mandarin' = 'japanese' THEN japanese
+WHEN 'mandarin' = 'korean' THEN korean
+WHEN 'mandarin' = 'mandarin' THEN mandarin
+END AS foreign
+FROM vocablist WHERE category = 'Nature';